The Protection of Trees: A Step-by-Step Guide for Understanding the status of protected trees

 Preservation orders

-How do I know whether a tree is safe?
+How do I know when a tree is in danger?

 TPO search